This document is a non-working example of a set of exploratory questions for post-traumatic stress disorder.

 - uplifting spiritual or philosophical change.

-Despite the possible influence on you of new sorts of positive thinking that you may have developed as a result of previous experiences, how would you describe your ability to enjoy everyday life?
+Allowing for any new sorts of positive thinking that you may have developed in response to an upsetting experience, how would you describe your ability to enjoy everyday life?

-This question is not concerned with “where the blame lies” or who is actually responsible for any previous or active unresolved event.
-It is solely concerned with how you are emotionally affected by the possibility of being seen as the culprit by others.
+This question is not concerned with who or what is actually responsible for any previous or active unresolved event.
+It explores how you are emotionally affected by the possibility of being seen as the culprit by others, whether it be publicly, privately, with or without malicious intent.

 Blame-shifting within a blame culture is an environment where, when mistakes and errors happen, the primary focus is on finding any individual or group to hold responsible rather than on identifying the root cause and making the improvements necessary to prevent a recurrence.The habit of scapegoating by transferring responsibility for failure or frustration onto a seemingly vulnerable target, often as a means of deflecting guilt or blame, can exist within families, social or occupational groups, or organisations of any type and size.